AlexandreDecan/sismic/docs/execution.rst

 Observing the execution
 -----------------------

 The interpreter is fully observable during its execution.
-It provides many public and private attributes that can be used to see what happens.
+It provides many methods and attributes that can be used to see what happens.
 In particular:

  - The :py:meth:`~sismic.interpreter.Interpreter.execute_once` (resp. :py:meth:`~sismic.interpreter.Interpreter.execute`)